Subscribe to our

 Dr Leyden is currently a Visiting Medical Officer at Royal North Shore Hospital, Sydney and is involved in teaching and other College activities.

 In addition to being the Founder and Chairman of the Unicorn Foundation, he is past President of the International Neuroendocrine Cancer Alliance (INCA) and is a member of the management committee of Health Consumers New South Wales.

+Simone Leyden, Kate's younger sister co founded the Unicorn Foundation in 2009.
 After finishing her Bachelor of Business Management/Marketing degree from Monash University, Simone went into the field of Advertising/ Marketing and has held various positions.
-After 12 years in Advertising and various senior positions, Simone took on the full time role of Chief Executive Officer of The Unicorn Foundation in April 2011, after co-founding the foundaiton in 2009.
+After 12 years in Advertising and various senior positions, Simone took on the full time role of Chief Executive Officer of The Unicorn Foundation in April 2011.

 In her role as CEO Simone advocates for greater access to treatments and diagnostics, raises funds for the NET Nurse Support Service and research, and raises awareness about NET cancers within the medical community and general public.
-Simone is an active member of many associations including Cancer Drugs Alliance (CDA), steering committee member - Health Consumer Advocacy (HCA), standing committee member of Australia's National Patient and Carer Organisation Committee and President Elect (2018) and board member of the International Neuroendocrine Cancer Alliance (INCA).
+Simone is an active member of many associations including Cancer Drugs Alliance (CDA), steering committee member - Health Consumer Advocacy (HCA), standing committee member of Australia's National Patient and Carer Organisation Committee, President Elect (2018) and board member of the International Neuroendocrine Cancer Alliance (INCA).

 Professor Rodney Hicks